Introduction to SQL

 order by name;

-Sometimes when an English query has words like "every" and "all" in it, the SQL command messy.
+Sometimes when an English query has words like "every" and "all" in it, the SQL command may become messy.
 To find out which employees work on every project you write:

 select id, name